senthilkumar979/subbu-search/TECHNICAL_DOCUMENTATION.md

 ## 📋 Document Overview

-This comprehensive technical documentation provides a complete reference for the Thoothukudi District Electoral Roll Search Application - a modern, secure web application built to enable public search and access to electoral roll data from 2002 across seven Assembly Constituencies in Thoothukudi District, Tamil Nadu.
+This comprehensive technical documentation provides a complete reference for the Thoothukudi District Electoral Roll Search Application - a modern, secure web application built to enable public search and access to Electoral Roll data from 2002 across seven Assembly Constituencies in Thoothukudi District, Tamil Nadu.

 ### What This Document Covers